 - Are you using the same password everywhere?
-If so, do you know how dangerous is it?
+If so, do you know how dangerous it is?

-In this article I will present one of the most secure methods to overcame the old password fashion.
+In this article, I will present one of the most secure methods to overcome the old password fashion.

 Video: The Fappening - Reddit reacting to Jennifer Lawrence nudes